 What not to wear to a corporative office holiday party

-What kind of office holiday party do you do at work?
+What kind of office holiday party do you have at work?
 Do you go?
-Let me know your style challenges by email, so I can help you.
+Let me know your style challenges, so I can help you.

 Have fun at the party, and have a designated driver or take a cab. 🙂

 Do you like style recipes like those in this post?
 Then you may want to purchase my book How to Dress for Success in Midlife.
 It has style recipes for the dressing situations and challenges of women over 40.
 Give yourself the gift of style.

 Like these outfit ideas?
 If so, please feel free to pin them to your own Pinterest board.